hsk81/yeoman-generator-dizmo/README.md

 ## Extended sub-generators

-Once you have accommodated yourself with some dizmo development, you can go further and try out the `dizmo:sub-coffeescript` and `dizmo:sub-type-script` sub-generators.
+Once you have accommodated yourself with some dizmo development, you can go further and try out the `dizmo:sub-coffeescript` and `dizmo:sub-typescript` sub-generators.

-### dizmo:sub-coffeescript &ndash; CoffeeScript integration

-Invoke the `dizmo:sub-coffeescript` sub-generator with:

-    yo @dizmo/dizmo my-dizmo --coffeescript

-This will run the basic generator and then apply on top of it the extended CoffeeScript sub-generator, which will then create (or modify) the project's standard structure:

-    my-dizmo $ tree
-    .
-    ├── coffeelint.json
-    ├── gulp
-    │   ├── package.js
-    │   └── tasks
-    │       └── *
-    ├── package.json
-    └── src
-        └── index.coffee

-* **CoffeeScript:** Using the `index.coffee` file, you can start developing your dizmo in [CoffeeScript](http://coffeescript.org/).

-### dizmo:sub-typescript &ndash; TypeScript integration

-Invoke the `dizmo:sub-typescript` sub-generator with:

-    yo @dizmo/dizmo my-dizmo --typescript

-This will run the basic generator and then apply on top of it the extended [TypeScript](http://www.typescriptlang.org/) sub-generator, which will create (or modify) the project's standard structure:

-    my-dizmo $ tree
-    .
-    ├── .tslint.json
-    ├── gulp
-    │   ├── package.js
-    │   └── tasks
-    │       └── *
-    ├── package.json
-    ├── src
-    │   └── app
-    │       ├── app.ts
-    │       ├── dizmo.ts
-    │       └── window.ts
-    └── tsconfig.json

-* **TypeScript:** Using the `src/app/app.ts` file you can start developing your dizmo in [TypeScript](http://www.typescriptlang.org/).

 ## Miscellanea

 ### GIT initialization

-Invoke a generator (or a sub-generator) combined with the `--git` option:
+Invoke a generator combined with the `--git` option:

     yo @dizmo/dizmo my-dizmo --git